 Graduate students may not participate in commencement exercises until all requirements for the degree sought have been fulfilled.
-Students graduating from programs based from the Tampa campus (including CMS) participate in commencement exercises on the Tampa campus.
-All doctoral graduates receive degree conferral from the Tampa campus and therefore participate in commencement exercises in Tampa.
-More information on graduation through the Tampa campus can be found at http://usfweb2.usf.edu/commencement/
+Students graduating from programs based from the Tampa campus (including CMS) participate in commencement exercises on the Tampa campus at the Sun Dome, usually at 6 pm on the Saturday following the last day of finals during that semester.
+All doctoral graduates receive degree conferral from the Tampa campus and are hooded by their major advisor or a selected faculty member during the commencement exercises in Tampa.
+More information on graduation through the Tampa campus can be found at the following website.

+http://usfweb2.usf.edu/commencement/